egaleme/instacalc/README.md

 # instacalc
-A sales and inventory calculator for small shops.
+A sales and inventory calculator for small shops built with Fuse Tools.

 This is the source code built with Fuse Tools.